-Zwedru, Grand Gedeh County – It was a moment of joy and optimism at the graduation ceremony of the Deanna Kay Isaacson School of Midwifery in Zwedru, Grand Gedeh County when 34 young Liberians were confirmed as certified midwives following years of intensive studies.
+Zwedru, Grand Gedeh County – It was a moment of joy and optimism at the graduation ceremony of the Deanna Kay Isaacson School of Midwifery in Zwedru, Grand Gedeh County when 34 young Liberians were confirmed as registered midwives following years of intensive studies.

 Serving as guest speaker, the Country Representative of the United Nations Population Fund (UNFPA), Dr. Bannet Ndyanabangi pledged the UNFPA’s support to the institution and called on the graduates to go out and serve to save lives.

 “We will continue our support to the Deanna Kay Isaacson School of Midwifery and other midwifery schools in Liberia as well as the health workforce including midwives across Liberia so more women survive childbirth and they, their families and communities thrive,” he said.